tqtezos/stablecoin/docs/specification.md

   operation parameters specify it.
 No changes to amount values or additional transfers are allowed.

-- Sender and receiver addresses must be whitelisted.

 - Contract must not be paused.

 **getBalance**